arcus/education_modules/git_creation_and_tracking/git_creation_and_tracking.md

 narrator: UK English Female
 title: Creating your Git Repository
 comment:  Create a new Git repository and get started with version control.
-long_description: If you have Git set up on your computer and are ready to start tracking your files then this module is for you.
+long_description: If you have Git set up on your computer and are ready to start tracking your files, then this module is for you.
 This module will teach you how to create a Git repository, add files to it, update files in it, and keep track of those changes in a clear and organized manner.

 @estimated_time: 1 hour